SRO Conversion(Last Updated On: June 21, 2019)

 What is an SRO?

 SRO stands for single room occupancy.
-This is where a person rents and individual room within a multifamily building and there is typically 1 shared bathroom per floor and a shared kitchen or each room may have a small kitchenette.
-In NYC SROs are classified as “Class B” Multiple Dwellings.
+The term has a broad definition but the most common use is for rooming units.
+In a rooming unit or furnished room unit a person rents and individual room within a multifamily building.
+There is typically 1 shared bathroom per floor and a shared kitchen or each room may have a small kitchenette.
+In NYC SROs of this type are typically classified as “Class B” Multiple Dwellings.
+There are examples where you can have a Single Room Occupancy in a Class A dwelling but we are not discussing that.
+We are looking at Class B rooms or rooming units.

-A “Class A” Multiple dwelling unit is a full apartment with living space, a kitchen, and a full bathroom all located within the apartment for private use by one occupant or one family.
+A “Class A” Multiple dwelling unit for is meant for permanent residences.
+This is a full apartment with living space, a kitchen, and a full bathroom all located within the apartment for private use by one occupant or one family.

 Full apartment = Class A